gardener-attic/component-cli/docs/reference/components-cli_component-archive_component-references_add.md

 ### Options

 ```
-      --comp-desc string   path to the component descriptor directory
+      --archive string    path to the component descriptor archive directory
   -h, --help              help for add
   -r, --resource string   The path to the resources defined as yaml or json
 ```

 ### Options inherited from parent commands